Monday, 31 March 2025

 “Dear Mike, Do yOU still work for CoLLex?”

 But I’ve now been Antarctica and witnessed the wonders of that special part of our planet which is its very engine room.
-The place where the currents and winds seem to originate; where circumpolar low-pressure systems are formed and then spun off into the lower latitudes; where so much unique wildlife exists – the whales, seals, petrels and most of all those comical little penguins.
+The place from where the currents and winds originate; where circumpolar low-pressure systems are formed and spun off into the lower latitudes; where much unique wildlife exists – the whales, seals, petrels and most of all those comical little penguins.

 It has been a privilege and not one I will ever take for granted.
 I just know that the next time I go to an event where there are thousands of people like a packed footie stadium, I will look around at the crowd and think to myself, “How many of YOU have been to Antarctica?”

-It’s a place where scientific research provides us with so much information about the very life and future of our planet; where the glaciologists, geo-physicists, earth and marine scientists and biologists come to study those things which look at climate patterns, the ozone layer and the biodiversity of life.
-I’m so very pleased to have made this trip and pleased that Doug Dean, Collex and Veolia have made a commitment to helping to return the White Continent to a condition where our human impact is minimal.
-I’ll be back.
+It’s a place where scientific research provides us with so much information about the life and future of our planet; where the glaciologists, geo-physicists, earth and marine scientists and biologists come to study those things which look at climate patterns, the ozone layer and the biodiversity of life.
+I’m so pleased to have made this trip and delighted that Doug Dean, Collex and Veolia have made a commitment to helping to return the White Continent to a condition where our human impact is minimal.

 Footnote 2025